 Images

-The standard shall support integer (8, 10, 12 and 16 bits) and half-floating point (IEEE 754) input video data formats.
+The standard shall support integer (10, 12 and 16 bits) and half-floating point (IEEE 754) input video data formats.
+(Comment: Investigate/Experiment with 8 and 10 bits inputs)

-or several compression internal image integer formats can be defined.
-Mechanisms should be provided that would allow an encoder to map floating point formats to the appropriate integer formats that the encoder considers to be the most efficient.A mechanism to indicate the mapping used to create the input integer values provided to an encoder shall be provided.
+(Comments: One or several compression internal image integer formats can be defined.
+As the standard is likely to operate internally using fixed point arithmetic, mechanisms should be provided that would allow an encoder to map floating point formats to the appropriate integer formats that the encoder considers to be the most efficient.)

+A mechanism to indicate the mapping used to create the input integer values provided to an encoder shall be provided.

 Mechanism should be provided that would allow a receiver to map the decoded video format to the one needed for display.

-Note: Negative values of the signal (e.g. XYZ, RGB, YCbCr) shall be allowed Coded EDR and HDR video for consumer distribution may be non-full range.
+Note: Negative values of the signal (e.g. XYZ, RGB, YCbCr) shall be allowed.
+(To be further discussed.
+Also, do we need to have a cap on the negative values?)

+Coded EDR and HDR video for consumer distribution may be non-full range.

+Note: As an example from SDI [0,4*D-1] and

+[219*D, 2^N-1] (luma)

+[224*D, 2^N-1] (chroma)

+where D = (1<<(BitDepth-8))

 Electro Optic Transfer Function (EOTF)